wjma90/google-drive-upload/README.md

 Now, it will ask for following credentials:

-**Client ID:** Copy and paste from credentials.json
+-   **Client ID:** Copy and paste from credentials.json

-**Client Secret:** Copy and paste from credentials.json
+-   **Client Secret:** Copy and paste from credentials.json

-**Refresh Token:** If you have previously generated a refresh token authenticated to your account, then enter it, otherwise leave blank.
+-   **Refresh Token:** If you have previously generated a refresh token authenticated to your account, then enter it, otherwise leave blank.

     If you don't have refresh token, script outputs a URL on the terminal script, open that url in a web browser and tap on allow.
 Copy the code and paste in the terminal.

-**Root Folder:** Gdrive folder url/id from your account which you want to set as root folder.
+-   **Root Folder:** Gdrive folder url/id from your account which you want to set as root folder.
 You can leave it blank and it takes `root` folder as default.

 If everything went fine, all the required credentials have been set, read the next section on how to upload a file/folder.

+#### For service accounts

+For using service account, use `-sa | --service-account` flag.

+Execute the script: `gupload filename -sa "service account json file path"`

+Note: For service accounts it is necessary to use the `-sa | --service-account` flag everytime.

+For more info, see `-sa | --service-account` flag in [Upload Script Custom Flags](#upload-script-custom-flags).

 ### Config

-After first run, the credentials are saved in config file.
+After first run, if oauth credentials are used, then credentials are saved in config file, otherwise for service accounts it is necessary to use the `-sa | --service-account` flag everytime.

 By default, the config file is `${HOME}/.googledrive.conf`.

 To change the default config file or use a different one temporarily, see `-z / --config` custom in [Upload Script Custom Flags](#upload-script-custom-flags).